bemanproject/task/docs/issues-overview.md

 - fix: `initial_suspend() -> suspend_always` and constraint start
 - commment: rephrase to clarify it is resumed later

+=> say it always suspend (steal wording from suspend_always) but don't nail down suspend_always + change op_state.start(): calls handle.resume() on an execution agent associated with SCHED(prom)

+- we may want to require that the awaiter operations are not potentially throwing/noexcept

 ## Initial resume shouldn't reschedule

 [LB](https://github.com/lewissbaker/papers/blob/master/isocpp/task-issues.org#task-should-not-unconditionally-reschedule-when-control-enters-the-coroutine)